ChuksJoshuaa/Hotel_Management_System_Django/README.md

 - Clone the repo and cd into the project directory.

-- Ensure you have Python 3 and Postgres installed and create a virtual environment and activate it.
+- Ensure you have Python 3 and Postgres installed and create a virtual environment and activate it..

 - Install dependencies: pip3 install -r requirements.txt.